 The SS Sicamous is the largest surviving stern wheeler in BC.
 The ship is open as a museum and wedding venue, and is a must-see attraction when visiting the Okanagan.

-The S. S. Sicamous Museum and Heritage Site is now OPEN on WEEKENDS!
+The S. S. Sicamous Museum and Heritage Site is switching to our Off Season Hours!

 If you have a question, just give us a call at 250-492-0403.
 We will be happy to help 🙂

 The SS Sicamous is a very affordable tourist attraction.

 The entire family can visit for $18 with a family pass,and children aged 6 and under can visit for free.

 The SS Sicamous is a registered charity.
 We are not a government run facility, so rely on revenues from admissions and wedding rentals for our survival.
 Thank you for your support!